foxsae/The-One-True-Lisp-Style-Guide/README.md

 ## RECURSION

-## Consensus: You need to use recursion only when you need to use recursion.
+## Consensus: Recursion is good for recursive data structures.

 (PNKP)
 * Recursion is good for recursive data structures.